Surfing Workout – Move Better Surf Better

 Nope, it’s not.
 In fact, it’s making you less prepared and more prone to injury when your body is thrust into dynamic movements, where load and force are placed upon or required from the body.

-Surf fitness, at its essence, is about developing competency and resiliency in 3-dimensional movements.
+Surf fitness is about developing competency and resiliency in 3-dimensional movements.

 Surfing is beautifully dynamic, comprised of compression, extension, rotation, speed, power, fluidity and endurance.

 Take a look at that time-lapse of a golf swing.
 Much of the musculoskeletal requirements for optimal surfing is similar to golf.

 So it can be wonderfully represented by a golf swing.
 Pay attention to how every single joint in the body, from the skull to toes, are involved in that high-velocity swing.

 Now we can imagine if one of those joints was locked up, like a hip.
 It would drastically alter the entire motion, the fluidity would be gone.